localgovdrupal/docs/docs/src/content/features/workflow.md

 ![Sidebar showing 'content reviewed' toggle](https://user-images.githubusercontent.com/3852805/136772751-cfc3a0d6-cb19-4149-9630-895058390024.png)

-When the next review is due, a revision of the content will appear under the "Review" tab.
+When the next review is due, a revision of the content will appear under the 'Review' tab.
 The (unreviewed) content will remain published unless you decide to remove it.

-Visit **Admin > Content > Review**

 !['Review content' view](https://github.com/user-attachments/assets/c246ef26-3289-48f4-8392-12edf4091ebe)

-* Review date and Scheduled transitions are part of the LocalGov Workflows submodule LocalGov Review Date.
-If these features are not available talk to your site administrator.